Karlackerman-sophos/NDR_Detection_Classifiers/README_Detection_Manager.md

 2. Select **"Set as Startup Item"**.
 3. Press the green **"Play"** button (or `F5`) to run the executable.

-The build process automatically copies the necessary `.dll` files next to the executable, allowing it to run without any manual setup.
+Ensure all necessary `.dll` files are in the user or system path

 ---
 ## Project File Structure